Presidential transition of Richard Nixon: Selection of appointees

-Nixon and his closest advisors focused and choosing the staff for Cabinet and major Executive Office and White House positions, while staff assistants handled reviewing candidates and selecting picks for the rest of the roughly 2,000 positions that Nixon would be able to make appointments to.
+Nixon and his closest advisors focused on choosing the staff for Cabinet and major Executive Office and White House positions, while staff assistants handled reviewing candidates and selecting picks for the rest of the roughly 2,000 positions that Nixon would be able to make appointments to.
 The personnel search component of the transition had a peak staff of between 125 and 150 people.
 Nixon involved himself personally in the selection of individuals for cabinet-level positions.

 An effort was made to have a broad pool of candidates for positions in the Nixon administration.
 Nixon's transition became the first to employ a professional recruiter.

 Because he had only won a narrow victory in the popular vote, Nixon felt that he needed to make some Cabinet appointments that would signal unity.
 He had also made a campaign promise to consider Democrats for his Cabinet.
 He sought a number out, but those he asked to join his Cabinet rejected the offer.
 Nixon publicly disclosed, during the transition, that his election opponent, Hubert Humphrey, had declined an offer to serve as United States Ambassador to the United Nations.
 Nixon also saw Henry M. Jackson decline an offer to serve as secretary of defense.
 Per the later recounting of John Ehrlichman. this was because Nixon could not fulfill Jackson's demand that Dan Evans, the Republican governor of Washington, appoint a Democrat to fill his U.S. Senate seat if he vacated it to become secretary of defense.

 On December 12, in Washington, D.C., Nixon held an event announcement of his selections for all twelve Cabinet secretary positions.
 The announcement was broadcast on television and radio.
 No president had ever announced their cabinet this way, all at once in a grand event.
 Many of the selections had been leaked to the press prior to the announcement.